-You can't predict allergic reactions.
+One big reason auto-injectors are so important for people with allergies: You can't predict allergic reactions.
 They can be mild one time and serious the next.
-An attack can quickly become intense, sometimes leading to anaphylaxis -- a severe, often life-threatening reaction.
-An auto-injector -- such as EpiPen, Twinject, or Auvi-Q -- can treat extreme allergic reactions with an early, life-saving dose of epinephrine.
+An attack can quickly become intense and sometimes lead to anaphylaxis -- a severe, often life-threatening reaction.

-When you or a loved one has an allergic reaction, it's common to wonder if the shot is needed.
-Experts say if there's any doubt, use the device.
+When you have an allergic reaction, you may wonder if it's time to give yourself a shot with an auto-injector.
+Experts say even if there's any doubt, use it.
 It's much more dangerous not to get epinephrine when you're having a severe reaction than to get a dose you don't really need.

 The device won't do you any good if you don't have it with you.
 When you pick up your prescription at the drugstore, you'll get two injectors.
-Carry both with you at all times in case one doesn't work or you have a reaction that requires more medication.
+Carry both with you at all times in case one doesn't work or you have a reaction needs a second dose.

-Extreme heat and cold can cause the medication not to work, so store devices at room temperature.
+Extreme heat and cold can damage the medication in your auto-injectors, so store them at room temperature.
 Don't leave them in your car.

 The injectors are usually good for a year, so keep track of the date on the box.